-The escrow holder insures that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being finalized.
-This includes receiving payments and records, signing required forms, and getting the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clean title to your property before the asking price is fully paid.
+The escrow agent makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
+This includes securing funds and records, completing required forms, and getting the release documents for any loans or liens that were cleared with the transaction, assuring you have a clean title to your place before the asking price is fully paid.

 The documents the escrow company may collect include:

 - Tax statements

 - Fire and other insurance policies

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds